All about the budget and prices of a trip to Chile!

 Here are my tips for a great trip lasting 3, 4, or 5 weeks in Chile on a tight budget:

-On average, frequent backpacker travelers spend 1 month in Chile.
-Their average budget for the 4 weeks is $1,240 USD per person.
+With our agency, on average, our frequent travelers spend 3 weeks in Chile, Their average budget is 4,500 euros per person.

-For 3 budget-friendly weeks in Chile, the average price of the trip does not differ much (often because travelers want to have the same experience but pack them in a shorter time period), because it adds up to around $1,200 USD per person.
+For 2 weeks in Chile, the average price of the trip does not differ much (often because travelers want to see as much but in less time), as it is around 3,000 to 4000 euros per person.

-For an average of 13 days in the Atacama Desert, we offer a safe itinerary filled with authentic experiences for about $116 USD per day per person (based on a party of 2 travelers).
+For an average of 13 days in the Atacama Desert, we offer a safe itinerary full of authentic experiences for about 220 USD per day per person (based on 2 people).

 An organized trip to Chile